leandroaugustolelis/leandroaugustolelis/README.md

 I'm also very interested in VR(Unity3D and Unreal) to create interactive virtual enviroments for business

 - 🔭 I’m currently looking for a job
-- 🌱 I’m currently learning node.js, Jest and Java Sprint Boot
+- 🌱 I’m currently learning React JS, React Native, node.js, Jest
-- 👯 I’m looking to collaborate on any project with Javascript stack
+- 👯 I’m looking to collaborate on any project with Javascript stack or VR projects
 - 💬 Linkedin https://www.linkedin.com/in/leandro-lelis-b43495202/
 - 📫 Email: leandroaugustolelis@gmail.com